falconsmilie/phospy/README.md

 `PhosPy` is an unofficial Python port of selected PhosR workflow components for phosphoproteomics.

-It brings a practical subset of the PhosR workflow into Python, including preprocessing utilities, downstream kinase-analysis summaries, and a native end-to-end kinase scoring and prediction path.
-The aim is to make these workflows easier to use in Python while staying clear about attribution, scope, and current parity limits.
+It brings a practical subset of the PhosR workflow into Python, including core preprocessing, downstream kinase-analysis summaries, and a growing native workflow for kinase scoring and prediction.

-## What PhosPy Can Do Today
+## What PhosPy Covers

-PhosPy currently supports four main areas of work.
+PhosPy currently supports three main areas of work:

-### Core Data Processing

-- collapse duplicate total-protein genes by highest mean signal after gene normalisation
-- replace sentinel missing values
-- apply minimum-observation filtering
-- correct phosphosites against total proteome
-- add optional pairwise comparison columns from corrected phosphosites
-- construct site matrices with duplicate site collapse

-### Downstream Kinase Analysis

-- calculate weighted kinase activity from `predMat`
+- **Core data processing** for PhosR-style preprocessing, phosphosite correction, optional pairwise comparisons, and site-matrix construction
-- calculate KSEA-style scores and kinase target counts from `predMat`
+- **Downstream kinase analysis** from `predMat`, including weighted kinase activity, KSEA-style scores, and target counts

-### Native Kinase Workflow

-- build kinase substrate profiles with `KinaseProfileBuilder`
-- score phosphosites from substrate profiles with `KinaseScorer`
-- score phosphosite motifs with `KinaseMotifScorer`
-- combine profile and motif scores with `combine_profile_and_motif_scores()`
-- select candidate substrates and run adaptive SVM prediction with `KinasePredictor`
+- **Native kinase workflow** for substrate-profile construction, motif scoring, score combination, candidate-substrate selection, and adaptive SVM prediction
-- run the full native workflow through `KinaseWorkflow` or `run_kinase_workflow()`

-### Project Tooling

-- a minimal CLI
-- a class-based public API
-- parity tests against R-generated fixtures for selected workflow seams
+Alongside that, the repository includes a small CLI, a class-based public API, and parity tests against R-generated reference fixtures for selected workflow seams.

-## Still in Progress

-PhosPy is not yet a full Python replacement for PhosR.
-Important areas still in progress include:

-- broader native Python coverage across the PhosR package
-- a native Python replacement for `Signalomes()`
-- broader numerical parity claims for the newer native kinase workflow beyond the fixture-backed seams documented in [`docs/parity.md`](docs/parity.md)
-- full feature, behaviour, and output parity with the original R package

 ## Install